cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ~~~
 struct {
     opaque data<1..2^16-1>;
-    opaque pkS<1..2^16-1>;
     Envelope envelope;
 } CredentialResponse;
 ~~~

 data
 : A serialized OPRF group element.

-pkS
-: An encoded public key that will be used for the online authenticated key exchange stage.

 envelope
 : The `Envelope` structure.